Simple & Semitic

 Come explore the beauty of the Hebrew Alef-bet!
-This one-day workshop will emphasize the calligraphic aspects of Hebrew, and how it is both similar to and different from English, a distant cousin.
+This one-day workshop emphasizes the calligraphic aspects of Hebrew, and how it is both similar to and different from English, a distant cousin.
 Participants will learn the 27 beautiful and simply-crafted letterforms of the Hebrew alphabet, along with variations to create a style that is uniquely their own.
 No knowledge of Hebrew is necessary.

 - I will provide practice sheets with sample letters, strokes, or exercises on them.
 These handouts are pre-ruled for a letter height of 4-5 pen widths, and will pair well with the 3.8 mm Parallel Pen (see outline 2a below).
 You can write directly on the handouts (you will have to print them out, preferably on bleed-proof copier paper) or work on separate paper.

 - You may want to have other paper on hand to “graduate” to, and I recommend pencil ruling it before class begins with guidelines based on your preferred pen nib.
 Make your GUIDES AND THE SPACE BETWEEN LINES 4-5 pen widths.
 If you are new to this and need some hand-holding, please contact me (see below).

 - A good pad or ream, either COMPLETELY blank, or with a square grid.
 Some suggestions:

 - Borden and Riley “Paris Paper for Pens” #234, 11×17 or 14 x 17.

 - Calligraphy practice pads or bond layout pads

 - Grid paper or calligraphy pads with grids (Avoid paper with slanted or diagonal lines, as these are designed for Italic calligraphy, not Hebrew!)

 - Bleed-proof copier paper (for example: Staples bright white 28)